Terra Formars: Terraformars

 The Terraformars are humanoid cockroaches standing two meters tall, created by the mysterious Rahab civilization.
 They possess an innate hostility toward humanity.
 Their internal anatomy is nearly identical to Earth cockroaches, granting them tremendous speed, strength, and resilience.
 They can remain mobile even when decapitated if their Suboesophageal ganglion is intact.
 While initially animalistic, they rapidly adapt; many have incorporated abilities from deceased crewmembers of previous expeditions, mimicking the M.O.
 Procedure.
 Evolved Terraformars exhibit high intelligence and complex social organization, rallying from a Martian pyramid.
 Their advanced intellect allows them to operate technology, infiltrate Earth, and pursue a goal of restoring the Rahab civilization under leaders who employ both martial and scientific strategies.

 Media

 Manga

 Written by Yū Sasuga and illustrated by Kenichi Tachibana, Terra Formars was first serialized in Shueisha's Miracle Jump magazine from January 13 to December 13, 2011.
 It later moved to Weekly Young Jump starting on April 26, 2012.
 The manga entered an indefinite hiatus in December 2018; it resumed in the magazine on April 4, 2024.
-It entered hiatus again in April 2025.
+It entered hiatus again in April 2025, and is set to resume on December 18 of the same year.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 19, 2012.
-As of July 18, 2024, 23 volumes have been released.
+As of August 19, 2026, 24 volumes have been released.

 In North America, the manga has been licensed by Viz Media.